2025 student essay contests

 FFRF appreciates its members who make the effort to contact local high schools, colleges and universities to help publicize its competitions.

 The Freedom From Religion Foundation is a U.S.-based nonprofit dedicated to promoting the constitutional principle of separation between state and church and educating the public on matters of nontheism.
-With nearly 42,000 members, FFRF advocates for freethinkers’ rights across the globe.
+With over 42,000 members, FFRF advocates for freethinkers’ rights across the globe.
 For more information, visit ffrf.org.

 Freedom From Religion Foundation